Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: The Fairness Ideals of the Elite

-Each approach offers distinct advantages and limitations.
 The first-choice design provides clean comparisons across individuals and avoids biases arising from sequential decisions, but is more vulnerable to measurement error and choice noise.
-The repeated-measure design reduces measurement error by incorporating more information about each spectator's behavior, but requires assuming that initial choices do not influence subsequent decisions.
-We present results using both approaches to establish robustness and facilitate comparison with existing research.
+The repeated-measures design reduces measurement error by incorporating more information about each spectator's behavior, but requires assuming that initial choices do not influence subsequent decisions.\footnote{Recent evidence shows that individual-level fairness type classifications are highly stable over time \citep{harrs2026stable}, further supporting the use of within-subject variation to identify fairness ideals.} We present results from both approaches to establish robustness and to ease comparison with existing research.